josh-collinsworth/joco-gridsome/src/posts/goodbye-wordpress.md

 ## Other considerations

-Authoring content via Markdown means that handling drafts is something you need to do on your own; there isn't a "publish" button anymore.
+Remember that authoring content via Markdown means that handling drafts is something you need to do on your own; there isn't a "publish" button anymore.
+(Though you won't lose revisions as long as you keep a tidy git history.)

-There are a few ways to go about this.
+There are a few ways to go about drafts.
 The simplest is probably to add a `published` or `status` key to the frontmatter of each post, and add a conditional to your code to filter out unpublished content.

 Personally, I created a `drafts` folder inside my `posts` folder, and then added it to the project's `.gitignore` file to ensure that any time I push to the main branch, the drafts stay behind.
 That way, nobody can snoop on my drafts in GitHub before they're actually published, either.
-(Not that anybody cares that much anyway, but hey.)
+(Not that anybody cares that much, or that it would really matter even if they did, but at least if I delete a post before I publish it, it's not anywhere in my GitHub history.)

-Also note that generating taxonomy pages will be an extra challenge with any SSG.
-In the case of Gridsome, you can modify the `gridsome.server.js` file to add collections.
+Also note that generating taxonomy pages (categories, tags, etc.) will likely be an extra manual challenge with any static site generator.
+In the case of Gridsome, you can modify the `gridsome.server.js` file to add new collections.
 Here's how I achieved mine:

 <Code lang="javascript">
 module.exports = function(api) {